voire/vuerest/README.md

 ## vuerest
-Set of composables to implement api service.
+Set of composables for RESTful API calls in Clean architecture.

 ![vuerest](.github/banner.jpg)